Wednesday, October 28, 2020

 One fall, I was soaking up those cozy autumn vibes, admiring the stunning scenery around me while searching for fun fall activities in Reno.
 Of course, Google led me straight to what I was looking for.

-I’m a sucker for beautiful views, road trips, farms, and all things apple-related, so I knew this trip would be a win for my family and me.
-As a mom of three, I always try to plan ahead to ensure our outings go smoothly.
-I looked up which farms would be best for kids, and El Dorado Orchards popped up as a must-visit spot, offering face painting, delicious apple treats, a craft fair, and a scenic train ride.
+As a mom of three, I always try to plan ahead to ensure our outings go smoothly as possible (despite mother life always being unpredictable, lol).
+I looked up which farms would be best for kids, and of course (in hindsight), El Dorado Orchards popped up as a must on that list, offering face painting, delicious apple treats, a craft fair, and a scenic train ride.

 This charming little farm is tucked away next to the busier BOA Vista and High Hill Ranch, making it a perfect escape from the crowds.
-If you’re looking for a place to picnic, relax, shop, and enjoy some apple goodies, I can’t recommend El Dorado Orchards enough.

 Notes

--Family-owned and operated
+-Family owned and operated

 -Hot dogs and hot sandwiches available for $6-$11

--Train rides were $5/person on our visit
+-Train rides were $5/person on my visit

 -The scenery alone keeps me coming back for more